 Raise the rear wheels off the ground.
 Support the rear suspension by placing jack stands under the rear axle or vehicle frame.
-The vehicle's weight must be on jack stands.
-The vehicle must not be supported by a car jack or hoist.
+The vehicle's weight must be on jack stands and not supported by a car jack or hoist.